 1. What is Environmental Science? - Definition and Scope of the Field

 This lesson will explore the exciting and broad field of environmental science.
 You will learn what environmental science is and also discover what disciplines it incorporates.
 Also, the importance of environmental science will be explained.

 2. U.S. Environmental History: Movements & Timeline

 Have you ever heard of John Muir?
 Have you ever been to a National Park and wondered why it was preserved for future generations to enjoy?
-This lesson will discuss the major environmental movements in the United States since the 19th century including the events that occurred, people involved and the legislation which was developed.
+This lesson will discuss the major environmental movements in the United States since the 19th century, including the events that occurred, the people involved and the legislation which developed.